This big-mouthed croc is eager to hold your paper clips, pencils, and lots of other small things. You can make it in no time out of egg cartons.

 - Paint and add final touches.

-- When the glue is dry, paint your alligator.
+- When the glue is dry, paint your crocodile.
 (If you paint first, the glue doesn’t hold very well.)

 - When the eye-cup paint is dry, glue on wiggly eyes.

-Now give your alligator whatever you want to hold.
+Now give your crocodile whatever you want to hold.
 Don’t worry—it won’t run off or swallow a thing!

 Craft created by Robin Walker.
 Photos by Mark Godfrey.